This post may contain affiliate links. Please read my disclosure for more information.

 Donate, sell or trash the things that once served a purpose but do not currently.
 It’s a pretty safe bet if you stopped using something, you’re not suddenly going to start back up again with it.

-Rule Four: Don’t Buy It
+Rule Five to clear clutter: Don’t Buy It

 By far the most difficult rule to keep if you love stuff.
 You see something pretty or potentially useful.
 It’s only a few dollars, you tell yourself, and it will really give you a lift.
 Why not?